AlgoMaster Logo

 Intuition

-Here's the elegant trick that makes this problem a classic.
-The two lists have different lengths, so if you start two pointers at their respective heads and walk forward, they won't reach the intersection at the same time.
-But what if each pointer, upon reaching the end of its list, continues from the head of the other list?
+The two lists have different lengths, so two pointers starting at their respective heads and walking forward in lockstep will not reach the intersection at the same time.
+The fix is to have each pointer, upon reaching the end of its list, continue from the head of the other list.

-Think about the total distance each pointer travels.
+Consider the total distance each pointer travels.
 Pointer A walks through list A (length m), then switches to list B (length n).
 Pointer B walks through list B (length n), then switches to list A (length m).
 Both pointers travel exactly m + n nodes total.
-The key insight is that the difference in lengths gets absorbed during the first pass.
-On the second pass, both pointers are the same distance from the intersection point, so they meet exactly there.
+The difference in lengths is absorbed during the first pass.
+On the second pass, both pointers are the same distance from the intersection point, so they meet there.

 If there's no intersection, both pointers reach null at the same time after traveling m + n nodes each.